 Annual General Membership Meeting In May, one of our homeowners graciously opens their doors for the Annual membership meeting and reception where awards are given to those who have recently renovated their homes and made a significant impact on the immediate neighborhood.
 New board members are elected and updates on recent activities are shared.
 Our highest Award called the Terry-Parkerson Award is often presented to an individual or group who has followed in the footsteps of the Association’s founders to preserve, enhance and protect the neighborhood through their stewardship over an extended period of time.

 Summer Splash Our first summer swim and grill party at Camp Pleasant was great success with lot of future leaders in swim goggles.
 It was fun to see so many young families getting to know each other.
 We hope to repeat the event next year.
-Look for it in May!
+Look for it this summer!

-If you would like to participate as a Benefactor ($500 per couple/250 per person), please let us know by calling 525-7608 or sending an email to us no later than July 27 in order to be included on the printed invitation (firstname.lastname@example.org).
+If you would like to participate as a Benefactor ($500 per couple/250 per person), please let us know by calling 525-7608 or sending an email to us in order to be included on the printed materials (email@example.com).
 Patron level tickets are $350 per couple/$175 per person.

 Fall Membership Meeting Over the past three years, we have held a second membership meeting that’s all about business.
 Usually held in September, this meeting is a place where the Board updates you on the many projects underway and you share your thoughts, concerns and idea with them.
 Of course, our ears are always open to hear from you any any time of the year.